github/docs/content/github/getting-started-with-github/onboarding/getting-started-with-your-github-account.md

 #### {% data variables.product.prodname_dotcom %} API
 {% data variables.product.prodname_dotcom %} has a REST API and GraphQL API that you can use to interact with {% data variables.product.product_name %}.
 The {% data variables.product.prodname_dotcom %} API would be most helpful if you wanted to automate common tasks, back up your data, or create integrations that extend {% data variables.product.prodname_dotcom %}.
 For more information, see "[Getting started with the API](/github/extending-github/getting-started-with-the-api)".
 ### Writing on {% data variables.product.product_name %}
-To make your communication clear and organized in issues and pull requests, you can use {% data variables.product.product_name %} Flavored Markdown, which combines an easy-to-read, easy-to-write syntax with some custom functionality.
-For more information, see "[About writing and formatting on {% data variables.product.product_name %}](/github/writing-on-github/about-writing-and-formatting-on-github)."
+To make your communication clear and organized in issues and pull requests, you can use {% data variables.product.prodname_dotcom %} Flavored Markdown, which combines an easy-to-read, easy-to-write syntax with some custom functionality.
+For more information, see "[About writing and formatting on {% data variables.product.prodname_dotcom %}](/github/writing-on-github/about-writing-and-formatting-on-github)."

-You can learn {% data variables.product.product_name %} Flavored Markdown with the "[Communicating using Markdown](https://lab.github.com/githubtraining/communicating-using-markdown)" course on {% data variables.product.prodname_learning %}.
+You can learn {% data variables.product.prodname_dotcom %} Flavored Markdown with the "[Communicating using Markdown](https://lab.github.com/githubtraining/communicating-using-markdown)" course on {% data variables.product.prodname_learning %}.

 ### Searching on {% data variables.product.product_name %}
 Our integrated search allows you to find what you are looking for among the many repositories, users and lines of code on {% data variables.product.product_name %}.
 You can search globally across all of {% data variables.product.product_name %} or limit your search to a particular repository or organization.
-For more information about the types of searches you can do on {% data variables.product.product_name %}, see "[About searching on {% data variables.product.product_name %}](/github/searching-for-information-on-github/getting-started-with-searching-on-github/about-searching-on-github)".
+For more information about the types of searches you can do on {% data variables.product.product_name %}, see "[About searching on {% data variables.product.prodname_dotcom %}](/github/searching-for-information-on-github/getting-started-with-searching-on-github/about-searching-on-github)".

 Our search syntax allows you to construct queries using qualifiers to specify what you want to search for.
-For more information on the search syntax to use in search, see "[Searching on {% data variables.product.product_name %}](/github/searching-for-information-on-github/searching-on-github)".
+For more information on the search syntax to use in search, see "[Searching on {% data variables.product.prodname_dotcom %}](/github/searching-for-information-on-github/searching-on-github)".

 ### Managing files on {% data variables.product.product_name %}
 With {% data variables.product.product_name %}, you can create, edit, move and delete files in your repository or any repository you have write access to.
 You can also track the history of changes in a file line by line.
-For more information, see "[Managing files on {% data variables.product.product_name %}](/github/managing-files-in-a-repository/managing-files-on-github)".
+For more information, see "[Managing files on {% data variables.product.prodname_dotcom %}](/github/managing-files-in-a-repository/managing-files-on-github)".

 If you want to edit a file in another user's repository, we'll automatically fork the repository and open a pull request for you.
 For more information, see "[Editing files in another user's repository](/github/managing-files-in-a-repository/managing-files-on-github/editing-files-in-another-users-repository)".